jaysatija7/HealthCure/README.md

 <li>Pneumonia detection</li>
 <li>Heart disease detection</li>
 </ul>
-It is a revolutionary project as it can detect the disease with a few clicks at home eith a good accuracy and no need to wait for days for the reports and accordingly the disease can be treated quickly.
+It is a revolutionary project as it can detect the disease with a few clicks at home with a good accuracy and no need to wait for days for the reports and accordingly the disease can be treated quickly.
 AI is a booming technology and can do wonders that humans cannot even imagine.
 This project will detect the seven diseases using CNN (Convolutional Neural Networks) which will